 Purpose: The information is used by the Federal Reserve to analyze the overall financial condition of savings and loan holding companies (SLHCs) to ensure safe and sound operations.
 The information is also used to assess the SLHC's ability to be a continuing source of strength to its savings association operations and in determining whether an institution is in compliance with applicable laws and regulations.

-The FR H-(b)11 is generally filed by the top-tier SLHC.
+The FR H-(b)11 is filed by exempt SLHCs and is generally filed by the top-tier SLHC.
 For a multi-tier SLHC, the top-tier SLHC may file combined reports, however, the required information for each SLHC must be provided.
-If a combined report is filed, the name, SLHC docket number and address for each SLHC included in the combined report must be listed separately.
+If a combined report is filed, the name and address for each SLHC included in the combined report must be listed separately.
 In addition, each SLHC should execute a separate certification.

 Quarterly, 45 days of the end of each quarter (except the fourth quarter of the SLHC's fiscal year); annually, 90 days of the end of the SLHC's fiscal year; and when there has been a material change in any of the information reported.